The U.S. forced major manufacturers to build ventilators. Now they’re piling up unused in a strategic reserve.

 But ventilator manufacturing on a mass scale was just getting going.
 GM, Ford and others launched into what they viewed as a World War II-like mission, harnessing a sense of duty to deliver on critical supplies.

-GM tapped its vast auto supply chain to start manufacturing ventilators parts and hired hundreds of workers to staff an Indiana precision electronics plant and scale up manufacturing of the devices.
+GM tapped its vast auto supply chain to start manufacturing ventilator parts and hired hundreds of workers to staff an Indiana precision electronics plant and scale up manufacturing of the devices.

 GM anticipates its Kokomo, Ind., manufacturing plant will remain open beyond August, after the initial government contract of 30,000 ventilators from Ventec Life Systems is fulfilled, because the pandemic has not slowed.
 But GM plans to hand operational control over to Ventec, which plans to continue manufacturing ventilators at the facility after leasing it from the automaker, GM spokesman Dan Flores said.

-The production lines will remain open to meet state and international back-orders, Ventec said.
+The production lines will remain open to meet state and international back orders, Ventec said.

 Philips quadrupled its output in July to 4,000 ventilators a week from its March rate, adding shifts, bringing on extra production workers and redirecting resources from its other businesses to assist in the ramp-up, said company spokesman Steve Klink.
 It was a production ramp-up that would ordinarily have taken one to two years to build complex devices consisting of more than 650 components and more than a million lines of computer code.
 The company added production lines at its manufacturing sites in California and western Pennsylvania, Klink said.
 The 4,000 devices per week were an eightfold increase from the company’s output before the pandemic.